reso1/MIP-MCPP/README.md

 # MIP-MCPP
-This repository is the implementation of the MIP, MIP-PRH and MIP-SRH models for the rooted min-max tree cover problem and their corresponding planners for the graph-based multi-robot coverage path planning problem from the following paper:
+This repository is the implementation of the MIP, MIP-PRH and MIP-SRH models for the Min-Max Rooted Tree Cover (MMRTC) problem and their corresponding planners for the graph-based multi-robot coverage path planning problem from the following paper:

 *Mixed Integer Programming for Time-Optimal Multi-Robot Coverage Path Planning with Efficient Heuristics.
 Jingtao Tang and Hang Ma. * [[paper]](https://arxiv.org/abs/2306.17609)